desmos-labs/desmos/x/subspaces/spec/04-messages.md

 ```

 The message is expected to fail if:
-* the subspace does not exist;
+* The subspace does not exist;
-* the user group does not exist;
+* The user group does not exist;
-* the signer has no permission to manage sections inside the specified section.
+* The signer has no permission to manage sections inside the specified section.

 ## Msg/AddUserToUserGroup
 A user can be added to a user group using the `MsgAddUserToUserGroup`.